shane-kercheval/sik-llm-eval/README.md

 print(results[0][0])
 ```

 `results` contains a list of lists of EvalResults.
-The first list corresponds to results of the Evals associated with the first Candidate (ChatGPT 3.5).
-The second list corresponds to results of the Evals associated with the second Candidate (ChatGPT 4.0).
+Each item in the outer list corresponds to a single candidate and contains a list of EvalResults for all Evals ran against the Candidate.
+In our example, `results` is `[[EvalResult, EvalResult], [EvalResult, EvalResult]]` where the first list corresponds to results of the Evals associated with the first Candidate (ChatGPT 3.5) and the second list corresponds to results of the Evals associated with the second Candidate (ChatGPT 4.0).

 `print(results[0][0])` will give: